Safety

 Q9) Which are the most dangerous roads in the country and how can the risk on these roads be reduced?

-The British EuroRAP 2022 results, which identify Britain’s persistently higher risk roads and significantly improved roads, can be downloaded here.
+The GB Crash Risk Mapping Report 2024 can be downloaded here.
 The report also contains a map showing the statistical risk of death or serious injury occurring on Britain’s motorways and A roads – calculated by comparing the frequency of death and serious injury on every stretch of road with how much traffic each road is carrying.

 In addition, a report for the RAC Foundation – Driven by information revisited – has highlighted how data collected from connected vehicles can be used to help identify dangerous stretches of road before anyone is killed or seriously injured on them.
 (Connected vehicles are ones which can “generate, transmit and receive/process data.”)